radek-sprta/mariner/README.md

 For more information, check the [documentation][documentation].

-## TODO

-- Add more trackers for searching
-- Support for MacOS and Windows

 ## Contributing

 For information on how to contribute to the project, please check the [Contributor's Guide][contributing]